Dropineth/dropinton/README.md

 ## Contributing

 We welcome contributions!
 Please feel free to open an issue or submit a pull request.
 Make sure to follow the contribution guidelines and maintain consistency with the project's goals of sustainability and decentralization.

 ---

+## Contact
+For support or inquiries, contact us at dropineth@gmail.com

+---